SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scm-integration.md

 * Git doesn't consider old "Mac" line ends (CR) as new lines.
 As a result the blame operation will contain fewer lines than expected by SonarQube and analysis will fail.
 The solution is to fix line ends to use either Windows (CR/LF) or Unix (LF) line ends.
 * JGit doesn't support .mailmap file to "clean" email adress during the blame
-* "Missing blame information..." can be caused by checking out with a partial / shallow clone, or using Git submodules.
+* "Missing blame information..." and "Could not find ref..." can be caused by checking out with a partial / shallow clone, or using Git submodules.

 ### How to investigate error during blame (only possible on Unix/Linux)?